 How are Baby Boomers, aka Boomers (people who are born between 1946 and 1964), approaching their retirement and savings plans?

 21. An average 65–74-year-old spends about $55,000 on living expenses per annum.

 Baby Boomers do live in a fantasy world sometimes, as 60% of them believe they are perfectly capable of living comfortably with less than $55,000.

 Likewise, based on the Baby Boomer retirement statistics, 44% think they’ll require less than $35,000, and 26% of Boomers feel they’ll be just fine with approximately $35,000–$55,000.

 Only 16% are willing to admit their lifestyle requires between $55,000 to $75,000 per year in order to be fully satisfied.

 Finally, 14% are quite positive about the fact that they need over $75,000 to enjoy retirement.

-17. Baby Boomer retiring statistics report that 10,000 Boomers turn 65 each day.
+22. Baby Boomers retiring statistics report that 10,000 Boomers turn 65 each day.

 This trend is supposed to go on ‘till 2030 when the last group of Baby Boomers turns 65.
-That’s 70,000 per week or about 280,000 on a monthly basis.
+That’s 70,000 per week or about 280,000 every month.
 This is the second-largest generation (millennials come first).